CAGEcleaner: reducing genomic redundancy in gene cluster mining

 Summary

 Mining homologous biosynthetic gene clusters (BGCs) typically involves searching colocalised genes against large genomic databases.
-However, the high degree of genomic redundancy in these databases often propagates into the resulting hit sets, complicating downstream analyses and visualisation.
-To address this challenge, we present CAGEcleaner, a Python-based tool with auxiliary bash scripts designed to reduce redundancy in gene cluster hit sets by dereplicating the genomes that host these hits.
+However, the high degree of genomic redundancy in these databases often propagates into the resulting hit sets, complicating downstream analyses and visualization.
+To address this challenge, we present CAGEcleaner, a Python-based pipeline with auxiliary bash scripts designed to reduce redundancy in gene cluster hit sets by dereplicating the genomes that host these hits.
 CAGEcleaner integrates seamlessly with widely used gene cluster mining tools, such as cblaster and CAGECAT, enabling efficient filtering and streamlining BGC discovery workflows.

 Availability and implementation